cfindlayisme/wmb/README.md

 Note: You'll need to have go installed to build the binary.

+## Resource usage
+For those of you running this on tiny VMs, the resource usage is pretty low - barely any CPU usage, and about 12MB of RAM usage (which is pretty good considering it's running an IRC client and a web server.)

 ## But why?
 I wanted to get notifications in IRC from my various systems, and particularly my GitHub action pipelines.
 This does that.